 The Amount of International Students at A T Still University of Health Sciences

-There is a relatively small community of about 46 international students at A T Still University of Health Sciences representing -1 countries.
-For all the details, go to the A T Still University of Health Sciences International Student Page.
+There is a medium sized community of about 122 international students at A T Still University of Health Sciences representing at least -1 countries.
+Click on the A T Still University of Health Sciences International Student Page for more information.

 What is the Age Range of the Students?